Fees for participation in the SmartNet Erasmus MSc Programme amount to:

 - Travel document costs (passport, visas), accommodation and living expenses, or other personal costs (e.g. study books printing and stationery, photocopies etc.)

 SmartNet is supported by the Erasmus+ programme of the European Union with a limited number of EMJMD scholarships for top-ranked applicants.
-About 22 EMJMD scholarships will be available every year, for the next three years, starting from the academic year 2018-2019 (i.e. 4 for Programme Country students and 18 for Partner country students).
-From the Partner Country category, approximately 5 out of the 18 scholarships, will be specifically reserved to the following targeted regions, each year:
+About 26 EMJMD scholarships will be available for the 2019-2021 intake (i.e. 4 for Programme Country students and 22 for Partner country students).
+From the Partner Country category, approximately 7 out of the 22 scholarships, will be specifically reserved to the following targeted regions: